theevo/CategorySwiper/Discovery-tree.md

 ## Refine API calls

+- Move NetworkInterface into its own file

-- Wrap NetworkInterface in Result
+✅ Wrap NetworkInterface in Result
     - ✅ create type to hold Reponse (NetworkInterface.Response)

 ✅ inject good or bad key